sandesh300/YouTube-Clone/README.md

 7. User can comment on Videos.
 8. User can view the History of Videos he/she watched.
 9. User can view the List of Videos he/she Liked.

-# Technologies Used =
-Spring Boot,
-MongoDB,
-Angular,
-AWS S3 – to store Videos and Thumbnails.

 # Frontend Architecture =
 We have implemented a Component Oriented Architecture in our Angular application, which means, we try to divide each meaningful element, into a different component, in that way, we can re-use the components across different places.